JasonLocklin/Dissertation/VWM/Discussion.md

 data appears to indicate that neglect patients fail to recall the colour of the stimuli and respond in a way that indicates more prevalent guessing, in the single square condition (i.e.,
-$P_G$, figure \ref{fig_VWM_1Target}).
+$P_G$, Figure \ref{fig_VWM_1Target}).
 Interestingly,  this effect
-was not significant in the multi-square condition (figure
+was not significant in the multi-square condition (Figure
 \ref{fig_VWM_MTarget}).
-In the single square condition, both healthy groups perform near ceiling.
-When non-targets are introduced in the multi-square conditions, all groups appear to fail more often, but for the healthy groups the bulk of the new errors appear to come from guessing, and for the patients, it is less clear (figure \ref{fig_VWM_MTarget}).
-This may represent a different underlying failure, as guessing likely represents a failure of memory for stimuli colour, while non-target selection represents a more complicated interaction, as discussed below.
+In the single square condition, both healthy groups performed near ceiling.
+When non-targets are introduced in the multi-square conditions, all groups appear to fail more often, but for the healthy groups the bulk of the new errors appear to come from guessing (Figure \ref{fig_VWM_MTarget}).
+Deficits in the patients were not as clear cut.
+This may represent a
+different underlying failure, as guessing likely represents a failure of memory for target colour, while non-target selection represents a more complicated interaction, as discussed below.

-The lack of a significant group guessing difference in the multi-target condition may, nevertheless, reflect limited sensitivity of the task variant.
+The lack of a significant group difference in guessing for the multi-target condition may, nevertheless, reflect limited sensitivity of the task variant.
 The single square condition may be more effectively tuned to measure